loculus-project/loculus/docs/src/content/docs/reference/glossary.md

 ### Processed data

-Processed data are generated by the [preprocessing pipeline](#preprocessing-pipeline) based on the [unprocessed data](#unprocessed-data) and contain both sequence and metadata.
-Processed data usually include derived information such as sequence alignments, translations and lineages.
-It is also common to clean the unprocessed data.
+Processed data is generated by the [preprocessing pipeline](#preprocessing-pipeline) based on the [unprocessed data](#unprocessed-data) and contain both sequence and metadata.
+Processed data usually includes derived information such as sequence alignments, translations and lineages.
+The processing pipeline will also "clean" the unprocessed data (typically this entails formatting metadata fields in a standard way and flagging potential errors in the metadata).
 Users can usually only see the processed data.

 ### Reference sequences

-Reference sequences are those sequences that [aligned sequences](#aligned-sequence) have been aligned to.
+Each organism has its own reference sequence(s) which are used for [alignment](#aligned-sequence), enabling easier comparison of sequences.
+It is customary to choose a reference sequence which has been accepted as a standard by the research community.

 ### Revision